stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 Consequences of using the fallback video player:

-* On Windows, no direct USB camera access
+* On Windows and MacOS, no direct USB camera access
 * Higher latency (e.g. 2000ms on RTSP feeds)
 * Fewer  video codecs available.